Taiping Rebellion 1850 - 1864 太平大国 Tài píng dà guó

 George Smith ➚, Bishop of Victoria, Hong Kong.

 The eventual judgment made by Britain and other foreign powers was that their interests were better served by supporting a severely weakened Qing regime rather than the strange and unpredictable Taipings.
 Christian missionaries came to see the Taipings as not true Christians but heretics and withdrew their support.
 This is despite the Taiping placement of key Christian doctrine such as the ten commandments at the heart of their religion.
-It is widely stated that Hong claimed to be Christ's younger brother, but this is a misunderstanding of the Chinese term 'younger brother' 兄弟 xiōng dì which meant 'follower' rather than an actual relative.
+The Taipings looked to the Old Testament rather than the New for their inspiration.
+It is widely stated that Hong claimed to be Christ's younger brother, but this is partly a misunderstanding of the Chinese term ‘younger brother’ 兄弟 xiōng dì which meant ‘follower’ rather than an actual relative.
+This is rather like nuns calling each other ‘sisters’ and ‘brides of Christ ➚’ - they were not meant to be taken literally.
 Perhaps Hong's self-appointed role of prophet of his own version of Christianity was too dangerous a precedent for foreign Christians to accept.
+In fact in the early days (1847) the missionary Revd.
+Issachar Roberts is believed to have refused to baptize him due to his strange beliefs.
 However it was plain to all foreigners who visited southern China that the Taiping regime was more benign and open than the archaic Manchu regime.
 With the second Opium War (1856-1860) raging at the time, Britain feared the Taiping rebels might overrun the treaty ports they had just wrested from the Qing regime.

 “The undersigned will therefore call upon the commanders of Her Majesty's naval and military authorities to take proper measures to prevent the inhabitants of Shanghai from being exposed to massacre and pillage, and to lend their assistance to put down any insurrectionist movements among the ill-disposed, and to protect the city against any attack.”